 Hi Atila, so good to have you here with us!
 Please introduce yourself.

 Hello, my name is Atila Aier, I am currently living and working in Dimapur, Nagaland.

 Introduce us to your work.
-What got your started?
+What motivated you to start ‘Interior Healing’?

 During my days at home, whenever I disappointed my mom and wanted to make up for my mistakes, I used to arrange my parents room with flowers, nice beddings and room perfumes, or even make a painting.
 It always worked!
 From the very beginning, I knew how surrounding when arranged beautifully improve our mood and life.
 Eventually interior decorating became my hobby which led to interior designing because it gave me more power to design the space from the initial stage.

 How has your upbringing influenced you and your working style?